Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Harrisville State Park*

-Located in northern Michigan on the shores of Lake Huron, Harrisville State Park has an accessible pathway from the campground that leads to the water.
-You’ll also find three track chairs available to borrow for free.
-These chairs are capable of handling trails, snow, sand and shallow water.
+On Lake Huron in northern Michigan, Harrisville has an accessible path from the campground to the water and three track chairs available free.
+These handle trails, snow, sand, and shallow water.

 Interlochen State Park*